giakou4/aac/README.md

 * report.pdf

 ### Notes
 * Note 1: For Level 2 and 3, the folder are included in code with with command: addpath.
-Read in folder README.txt and run its command to demonstrate results.
 * Note 2: Scripts work only in MATLAB 2020b

 ## Support